 Contributions to Third Parties

 While we prefer to make political expenditures directly rather than through third-party groups, Altria and its companies, like most major corporations, are members of various 501(c) organizations that may engage in public policy or political activities.
 Altria and its companies may not necessarily agree with every position taken by each organization to which we contribute, but we determine that the intended use of a contribution is consistent with Altria’s Mission & Values

 before making a contribution to any such group.

 When our total contributions to a 501(c) organization exceed $50,000, we also request that the organization tell us what portion of our dues or similar payment is used for political activities, making it non-deductible under Section 162(e) (1) (B) of the Internal Revenue Code.
 We disclose that non-deductible portion of our contributions on an annual basis as it may be reported to us.

-In 2016, for the 501(c) organizations that replied, no portion of the contributions by Altria’s companies was used for such political activities.
+Based on the responses we received from such 501(c) organizations, no portion of the contributions made by Altria's companies in 2018 was used for political activities.